illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 ## Helpful Hints and Notes

 *   Handle the edge conditions, you can assume that size will be valid.
-What is the code supposed to do when you get to a singly indirected block?
+What is the code supposed to do when you get to a singly indirect block?
 *   Draw pictures!
 Understand what each of the things in the struct mean
-*   Review your pointer arithmatic
+*   Review your pointer arithmetic
 *   You cannot change any file but fs.c

 ## Files to be graded